kasparas-ban/torch-devops/README.md

     personal_ip = "72.51.2.111/32" // Your own personal IP address.
 This is used so that you could ssh to EC2/RDS through your own machine ssl_certificate_arn = "arn:aws:acm:eu-north-1:073346272233:certificate/542bf11b-aac2-999d-nn65-e2b61083sd8i" // SSL certificate from the AWS Certificate Manager

+Note that personal IP address should be copied from the way it appears in the AWS Web Console.
+Try to create a new EC2 instance, there will be an option to allow SSH traffic through your own address - copy this address.

 </li>
 </ol>